Updated 1 week ago

 By 2010, solar panels had efficiency ratings of around 15%.
 Nowadays, most monocrystalline solar panels have efficiency ratings between 19% and 22%.

 In the last decade, solar panel efficiency has come a pretty long way.
 Back in 2014, news broke that solar manufacturer, First Solar, had set the world record for the most efficient PV solar cell at 20.4%.
-What was a world record ten years ago, now falls within the industry standard thanks to new and evolving solar technology.
+Over ten years ago, record-breaking efficiency now falls within the industry standard thanks to new and evolving solar technology.

 In fact, many homeowners get solar quotes using panels that are over 22% efficient!
 Popular high-efficiency solar panel brands include: